msoedov/quick.py/Readme.md

     return ls

-@qc.forall('Sorted lists first element should be always lesser or eq than last') def prop(x: non_empty_list):
+@qc.forall('The first element of a sorted list should be always lesser or eq than the last') def prop(x: non_empty_list):
     sorted_x = sorted(x)
     first = sorted_x[0]